rush3010/Dashboards/README.md

 #Dashboard
 I created dashboard using Excel.
-This Dashboard is based on foodsales data.
-I used different types of pivot charts in it.
+I used different types of pivot charts in it to visualize the data.